We get asked all the time about our unique tanker desk in our home office. We love telling people that it is an upcycled desk that we bought for $30.

 We love DIY projects!!
 Let us show you how we were able to create a budget-friendly home office with this DIY teal metal desk makeover.
-This teal desk cost under $100.
+This teal desk cost us under $100 to buy and makeover.
 You may even be lucky enough to be “gifted” one of these desks.
-Therefore, the only things needed would be: spray paint, glass top and fabric.
+Therefore, the only things needed would be: spray paint, a glass top, and fabric.

-Here is a list of 15 ways you can repurpose any desk.
+Depending on the type of desk you are trying to redo, this list of 15 ways you can upcycle any desk may help.
 We know not everyone has an old metal tanker desk just lying around!

 - Repaint wooden desks with chalk paint (or even this DIY chalk paint recipe to save $)